n8acl/hammy-discord-bot/README.md

 ---
 # Description

-This is a Python based, self-hosted, Ham Radio Discord bot that can be added to Ham Radio Discord Servers to allow for Callbook data lookup as well as APRS position packet data.
-Note that currently this only pulls Callbook data for the United States.
+This is a Python based, self-hosted, Ham Radio Discord bot that can be added to Ham Radio Discord Servers to add some functionality for various Amatuer Radio related searches.

+### Searches
+- Search for callsign and get callbook info.
+- Search for callsign+ssid on the APRS network to see the last beaconed packet by a station.
+- Search RepeaterBook.com for repeaters in a given search area.

 Note that this software is intended for use by Amateur Radio Operators only.